au-ts/lionsos/examples/rr_component/rrer/readme.md

 - During recording, we record all events at a certain pmu cycle count.
 - During replaying, we run through each event step by step, scheduling PDs in the recorded manner, and using the VPMU's interrupts to ensure that we orchestrate the sender to send

+# To implement
+- [ ] move the tcbs to cspace instead of parenting so that watched systems can have parental-hierarchy.